openshift/boilerplate/boilerplate/openshift/golang-osd-operator/README.md

 ## Checks on generated code

 The convention embeds default checks to ensure generated code generation is current, committed, and unaltered.
-To trigger the check, you can use `make check-generate` provided your Makefile properly includes the boilerplate-generated include `boilerplate/generated-includes.mk`.
+To trigger the check, you can use `make generate-check` provided your Makefile properly includes the boilerplate-generated include `boilerplate/generated-includes.mk`.

 Checks consist of :
 * Checking all files are committed to ensure a safe point to revert to in case of error